Ornitorink0/Ornitorink0/README.md

 # 💫 About Me:

+👋 Hi, I’m Ornitorink0!

-👋 Hi, I’m Ornitorink0!`<br>`I’m a technology enthusiast with a strong inclination towards programming, design, and art.
-My curiosity and creativity drive me to constantly explore new horizons in both coding and visual arts.`<br><br>`✨ I enjoy front-end development but can adapt to everything, including low-level programming.
+I’m a technology enthusiast with a strong inclination towards programming, design, and art.
+My curiosity and creativity drive me to constantly explore new horizons in both coding and visual arts.

+✨ I enjoy front-end development but can adapt to everything, including low-level programming.
 I’m passionate about creating attractive and functional user interfaces while also delving into more technical and complex programming challenges.
-Using logic and creativity to solve problems and optimize code is my thing.`<br><br>`🌱 Currently learning: JavaScript, TypeScript, and Java.`<br>`🎨 Outside of coding, you’ll find me designing, writing, making music, or hitting the gym.`<br><br>`Let’s connect and create something amazing!
+Using logic and creativity to solve problems and optimize code is my thing.

+🌱 Currently learning: JavaScript, TypeScript, and Java.

+🎨 Outside of coding, you’ll find me designing, writing, making music, or hitting the gym.

+Let’s connect and create something amazing!

 ## 🌐 Socials: